tuskydev/MIT-6.00.2x/README.md

 ### Image of the Pop-up-Bar's integrated and dynamic Carousel
 ![image](https://user-images.githubusercontent.com/52723004/93537444-7d4e3f00-f919-11ea-94d4-43ab6a3205a9.png)

-## KEY NOTES:
+## Key Notes:
-* This will require
-`from tkinter import *
-from tkinter import ttk` for certain parts of the project (make sure your Python is up to date)
+* This will require Tkinter for certain parts of the project (make sure your Python is up to date)
-* Matplotlib as well if you want to see certain graphs. `npm install matplotlib`
+* Matplotlib as well if you want to see certain graphs.
-*

-## If you'd like to join MIT 6.00.2x via EdX: [MIT Course Join](https://www.edx.org/learn/computer-science/massachusetts-institute-of-technology-introduction-to-computational-thinking-and-data-science)
+## To recreate this on your own machine:

 ### In console:
 `
 npm install tkinter
 `
 `
 npm install matplotlib
 `